jereimers/CoS-authoring/CoS-R/Act I - Into the Mists/Arc C - Into the Valley.md

 * The table and nearby taproom go silent, with many patrons eyeing Nikolai and Rictavio nervously.
 * From his place at the bar, Szoldar rumbles, "Best not, boy."
 (Behind him, Yevgeni grunts, then echoes, "Best not.")
 * Karl scoffs.
 "Cowards, the lot of you," he says, glancing about him.
 "Not a funny bone in your bodies."
 * Rictavio clears his throat.
 "Alas, my friends," he says, "but the day has been long, and I must retire.
 Another day, perhaps."
-As Nikolai and Karl groan and turn back to their drinks, Rictavio bows with a flourish, then ascends the stairs to [[N2n Private Guest Room (p.
-102)]].
+As Nikolai and Karl groan and turn back to their drinks, Rictavio bows with a flourish, then ascends the stairs to [[N2.
+Blue Water Inn#N2n.
+Private Guest Room|N2n.
+Private Guest Room]].

 Any player who watches as Rictavio makes his way along **N2j.
 Great Balcony** sees him pass Brom and Bray, who are crouched along the balcony in front of **N2o.
 Boys' Bedroom**.
-(The boys are dangling the stuffed bat described in [[N2o.
+(The boys are dangling the stuffed bat described in N2o.
 Boys' Bedroom (p.
-102)</span> over the bar below, giggling while Nikolai and Karl drunkenly swat at it.
+102) over the bar below, giggling while Nikolai and Karl drunkenly swat at it.
 The boys used the <span class="citation">N2i.
 Secret Stairs and Hall (p.
 101)]] to scamper quietly from the kitchen to the balcony while the players were drinking, unseen by the inn's patrons.)
 ### The Brothers Wachter
 If the players linger at Rictavio's table, the Wachter brothers are happy (if prodded) to rant about: